-Figure 27.
+Figure 24.
 Selecting an operation mode.
 The 3G/LTE modem mode.

 In order to connect your device to a wireless ISP (WISP), on the Device mode page, from the Connection method list, select the Wi-Fi value.
 Then from the Work mode list select the WISP Repeater value.
-In this mode you can connect your device to another access point, configure a WAN connection, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, configure LAN ports to connect an STB or VoIP phone, and set your own password for access to the web-based interface of the device.
+In this mode you can connect your device to another access point, configure a WAN connection, set your own settings for the wireless network in the 2.4GHz and 5GHz bands, and set your own password for access to the web-based interface of the device.

-Figure 28.
+Figure 25.
 Selecting an operation mode.
 The WISP Repeater mode.